 The gift that gives twice; a unique book of photography for a friend or family member that also supports innovative programmes that expand learning for young people with Down Syndrome.

-Barbara Roblin is the Director of Education for the DragonFly Programme.
+Barbara Roblin is the Director of Education for DragonFly®, our programme for learners with Down Syndrome.
 She is a certified Primary/Junior teacher in Ontario with diplomas in Child Study and Early Childhood Education.
 Ms. Roblin has over 10 years of experience working with learners with Down Syndrome and has developed the Trio Foundation Program, which creates individualized learning plans in literacy and math for Down Syndrome students.

 The School of Dance thanks the Ontario Trillium Foundation for their support of our magical programme.